jivesoftware/jive-sdk-java/README.md

 # Jive Purposeful Places Framework (Java)
- Purposeful Places are a brand integration framework for Jive 7 that allows you to quickly and easily external activity streams and content from virtually any system.
+ Purposeful Places are a brand integration framework for Jive 7 that allows you to quickly and easily create external activity streams and content from virtually any system.
  Here's [a high level overview of Purposeful Places](https://github.com/jivesoftware/jive-sdk/blob/master/docs/overview.md).
 Please make sure to post your feedback and comments in the [Jive Developer Community](https://community.jivesoftware.com/community/developer).

  Currently this project is in early development.
 The javascript node framework is much more mature. https://github.com/jivesoftware/jive-sdk